Rare, antiquarian & out-of-print books on orchids, orchid art, orchid collecting at Horizon Books.

 PUYDT, E. De [Paul Emile]; Les Orchidees.
 Histoire Iconographique.
 Organographie, Classification, Geographie, Collections, Commerce, Emploi - Culture, avec Une Revue Descriptive des Especes Cultivees en Europe.
 Paris, J. Rothschild, Editeur, 1880, First edition, large 8vo [27 x 19 cm]; viii, 348 pp, 50 fine colored lithographed plates (chromolithographs). mostly hand-finished (orig hand coloring), each with tissue guard, 244 other engraved illustrations, index, title page in red and black, contemporary calf backed boards, gilt spine title lettering and decorations, joints rubbed, lightly foxed, very good sound copy.

 Covering the orchids that were cultivated in Europe at that time, having been sent mostly from South America, Asia, etc, most of which are still cultivated today.
 The detailed text (in French) includes much on each species, where they were found, collections, use and culture.
 The colored plates are 'beautifully done' [Glikbarg, the Orchid Observed #22].
-Little is known about the artist M. Leroy or M. Guibert.
+Little is known about the artists M. Leroy or M. Guibert.
 Nissan 1572.
 Stafleau TL24810.
 Burrage catalogue 69.

-US$2000. bookID # 12487
+US$1360. bookID # 12487

 RODWAY, James; In the Guiana Forest; Studies of Nature in Relation to the Struggle for Life.
-London, T. Fisher Unwin, [1911], new, revised and enlarged edition, first issue of second edition, 8vo [21 x 14 cm]; 326 pp, frontis, 23 plates from photos, including one of orchids, orig pictorial cloth, spine gilt decorated, gilt spine title lettering, cover faded non-uniformly, interior clean very good.
+London, T. Fisher Unwin, [1911], new, revised and enlarged edition, first issue of second edition, 8vo [21 x 14 cm]; 326 pp, frontis, 23 plates from photos, including one of orchids, original pictorial cloth, spine gilt decorated, gilt spine title lettering, cover faded non-uniformly, interior clean very good.

 An important contribution to rain forest botany and ecology.
 This edition has an additional 8 plates and expanded text and four new chapters based on the author's additional collections and studies in the 16 years after the first edition was published.